your-tools/tsrc/CONTRIBUTING.md

 All the development happens on [GitHub](https://github.com/dmerejkowsky/tsrc).

-Outcome of discussions among maintainers and users of the software are tracked in the [wiki](https://github.com/dmerejkowsky/tsrc/wiki).

 # Reporting bugs and suggesting new features

 Feel free to use the [GitHub's bug tracker](https://github.com/dmerejkowsky/tsrc/issues) to open issues.